stcr/subscribe-to-comments-reloaded/subscribe-to-comments-reloaded/readme.txt

 **Security Fix; PLEASE UPGRADE IMMEDIATELY**. v140219 fixes an XSS/CSRF vulnerability that was discovered by Tom Adams and reported by a WordPress Plugin Repository moderator.

 == Changelog ==

+= v180225 =

+* **Fix** error when a user subscribe to a new post and the double opt-in was enable, preventing the double opt-in not sending the email message.
+[Issue#350](https://github.com/stcr/subscribe-to-comments-reloaded/issues/350).
+* **Add** email and post id validation on the StCR backened.
+* **Add** email, search and post id validation on the frontend.
+* **Add** backened validation for input data (email) on the subscribe and request management pages.
+* **Add** debug messages to improve support.
+* **Add** feature to change the date format output on the management page for both the User page and Author.
+See [issue#345](https://github.com/stcr/subscribe-to-comments-reloaded/issues/345).
+* **Remove** the inclusion of the plugin scripts with WP enqueue.
+This will load only the needed script on specific pages.
+Will remove request to the server to get scripts.

 = v180212 =